-Start by mixing equal parts of vinegar and baking soda in a bowl or container.
-This mixture creates a mildly abrasive solution that should get hard water stains out quickly.
+Start by mixing equal amounts of white vinegar and baking soda in a bowl or container.
+The resulting mixture is mildly abrasive and should quickly remove hard water stains.

-The powerful combo is often used to clear drains of mineral buildup.
-When the two are combined, they exchange molecules and create carbon dioxide bubbles that lift and dissolve the mineral deposits (3).
-Additionally, the abrasiveness of baking soda will physically loosen mineral deposits on the grout and tile.
+This powerful combination is often used to clear drains of mineral buildup.
+When the two substances react with each other, they exchange molecules and create carbon dioxide bubbles that lift and dissolve mineral deposits (3).
+The abrasiveness of baking soda also means it physically loosens mineral deposits on grout and tiles when rubbed against them.

-After mixing the combo well, smear the paste on the affected area — you might need to make another batch if you don’t have enough.
+After mixing the combo thoroughly, smear the paste on the affected area — you might need to make multiple batches if you don’t have enough to clean it all.

-Leave the paste to sit for up to 10 minutes, then scrub the tiles and grout with a sponge or brush.
-Use circular motions as this will help to loosen the buildup.
+Leave the paste to work for about 10 minutes, then scrub the tiles and grout with a sponge or brush.
+Use a circular motion as this will help to loosen the buildup.
 The mixture means you shouldn’t need to apply too much pressure.

-Rinse the entire area with clean water to get rid of the paste.
-Finish off by wiping away excess water using a clean cloth or towel — you can also use a squeegee.
-It’s essential to get the excess water off so it won’t cause new hard water stains.
+Rinse the entire area with clean water to remove the paste.
+Finish the process by wiping away any excess water using a clean cloth or towel — you can also use a squeegee.
+It is essential to remove the excess water so it won’t cause further hard water stains.